abdullahmaherr/Projects/Atmega32/Calculator/README.md

 ## Getting started
 To build and run the calculator, you will need the following software:

-1.AVR Eclipse
+- Eclipse
-2.Proteus
+- Proteus

 ## Using the calculator
 The calculator is operated using the following buttons:

 - 0-9: Enter numbers.
-- +,-,*,/: Perform arithmetic operations.
+- +,-,*,%: Perform arithmetic operations.
 - CE: Clear all input.

 ## Conclusion
 This project is a good starting point for learning how to program the Atmega32 microcontroller.
-The calculator is a simple and straightforward project that can be easily implemented and modified.
+The calculator is a simple and straight forward project that can be easily implemented and modified.